 - Add a new zone or include

-zone, depending on access rules.
+VLAN3in theLANzone, depending on access rules.

-Option B: OpenWRT CLI (/etc/config/network
+Option B: OpenWRT CLI (/etc/config/network)

-Edit /etc/config/network
+Edit /etc/config/network like so:

 Then run: